Polyline Generative Navigable Space Segmentation for Autonomous Visual Navigation: Abstract

 \section{Abstract}

 Detecting navigable space is a fundamental capability for mobile robots navigating in unknown or unmapped environments.
-In this work, we treat the visual navigable space segmentation as a scene decomposition problem and propose \textbf{P}olyline \textbf{S}egmentation \textbf{V}ariational AutoEncoder \textbf{Net}works (PSV-Nets), a representation learning based framework to enable robots to learn the navigable space segmentation in an unsupervised manner.
-Current segmentation techniques heavily rely on supervised learning strategies which demand a large amount of pixel-level annotated images.
-In contrast, the proposed framework leverages a generative model --- Variational AutoEncoder~(VAE) and an AutoEncoder~(AE) to learn a polyline representation that compactly outlines the desired navigable space boundary in an unsupervised way.
-We also propose a visual receding horizon planning method that uses the learned navigable space and a Scaled Euclidean Distance Field~(SEDF) to achieve autonomous navigation without an explicit map.
-Through extensive experiments, we have validated that the proposed PSV-Nets can learn the visual navigable space with high accuracy, even without any single label.
-We also show that the prediction of the PSV-Nets can be further improved with a small number of labels (if available) and can significantly outperform the state-of-the-art fully supervised learning based segmentation methods.
+In this work, we treat visual navigable space segmentation as a scene decomposition problem and propose \textbf{P}olyline \textbf{S}egmentation \textbf{V}ariational autoencoder \textbf{Net}work (PSV-Net), a representation learning-based framework for learning the navigable space segmentation in a self-supervised manner.
+Current segmentation techniques heavily rely on fully-supervised learning strategies which demand a large amount of pixel-level annotated images.
+In this work, we propose a framework leveraging a Variational AutoEncoder~(VAE) and an AutoEncoder~(AE) to learn a polyline representation that compactly outlines the desired navigable space boundary.
+Through extensive experiments, we validate that the proposed PSV-Net can learn the visual navigable space with no or few labels, producing an accuracy comparable to fully-supervised state-of-the-art methods that use all available labels.
+In addition, we show that integrating the proposed navigable space segmentation model with a visual planner can achieve efficient mapless navigation in real environments.